In 6 Conflict Areas Between Teams, I shared the importance of ‘interface goals’ and having a process for the team to:

 The recorder/ listener (the person who sat and took notes from the team that was not theirs) is asked to sit inside the circle.
 The team members on the outside circle are invited to be quiet while a conversation happens and to take note of:

 - What the recorder/ listener noticed that they feel was accurate

 - What the recorder/ listener noticed that they feel needs some clarification

 - What the recorder/ listener noticed that can point to a clue for team progress

-The recorder/ listeners sit together and discuss their notes, the team listens.
+The team listens to the recorder/ listeners sit together and discuss their notes.

 Team whole team is now asked to share some points of interest.

 The team is mixed evenly, composed of team members from both teams.
 They are asked to: